LaurentVeyssier/Landmark-detection-and-robot-tracking/README.md

 - Notebook 2 : Omega and Xi, Constraints
 - Notebook 3 : Landmark Detection and Tracking

+Note that a measurement noise and a motion noise (representing the instruments and machine's precision gauge) are included in all sensor measurements and movement data.
+More noise will affect predictions adversely.
+The higher motion / measurement noise we have, the higher the difference between predicted and real value of poses of the robot.
+Therefore it makes sense to use 1-over-noise as the confidence or "strength" factor.
+The higher the noise, the less confident the measurement.
+Noise plays the role of the standard deviation sigma.
+More noise will flatten the gaussian probability distribution of the measure (around its exact value).

 # Installation

 Download the repository and execute the notebooks.